vitmalina/bela/docs/find.md

 # find

-Find one or more DOM elements within current subject.
+Find elements within current subject.
 This command can only be used after `.get()` command.

 ## Syntax